cedistream233/cedistream/backend/docs/DEPLOYMENT.md

 - ✅ Frontend assets are minified and chunked
 - ✅ Database queries are optimized with indexes
-- ✅ File uploads go directly to Supabase
+- ✅ File uploads go directly to Backblaze B2
 - ✅ Images are properly sized and compressed
 - ✅ API responses are cached where appropriate